Football in Poland: Corruption in Polish football

 In 2005, Polish authorities began an investigation into widespread corruption within Polish football.

 In July 2006, the Polish sports minister criticized the PZPN (Polish Football Association) for failing to take adequate steps to fight corruption, and announced an audit of the organization.
 In January 2007, PZPN board member Wit Żelazko was arrested by Wrocław police.
 Shortly thereafter, the entire PZPN board was suspended by the sports ministry.
 This move displeased FIFA which announced that the principle of autonomy of football associations was of utmost importance.
 The Polish sports ministry, Prime Minister Jarosław Kaczyński, and most fans felt that the battle against corruption was more important, but when FIFA threatened sanctions, the sports ministry backed down and agreed to re-instate the PZPN board.

 In September 2008, the Polish Olympic Committee made a request to the Polish Arbitration Tribunal to suspend the management of the PZPN a second time, stating that the PZPN was guilty of "[violating] its statutes in a continuous and flagrant fashion."
 This request was granted and Robert Zawłocki was named as temporary administrator.
 However, FIFA again threatened to suspend Polish teams from international competition.

 On 15 April 2009, the total number of arrests reached 200, including referees, observers, coaches, players as well as some high-ranking officials of the PZPN.
 By the end of April 2009, only 15 referees remained who were allowed to preside over top-flight matches.

 World Cup

-Poland national football team have qualified for the finals on eight occasions, the last time in for the 2018 FIFA World Cup.
+Poland national football team have qualified for the finals on nine occasions, most recently for the 2022 FIFA World Cup.